 The museum’s collection features works of socialist painting, sculpture, and propaganda, many from eminent artists of the day.
 Subjects include native communist leaders such as Bulgaria’s first communist leader Georgy Dimitrov and its long-ruling dictator Todor Zhivkov, as well as international communist figures like Vladimir Lenin.

-Of course, smiling Bulgarian peasants and sweating steelworkers on behalf of the common good and the state also make an appearance.
+Of course, smiling Bulgarian peasants and sweating steelworkers laboring for the state also make an appearance.
 The museum shop has a small theater which shows propaganda movies and television reels, with English subtitles.